 Dean Lockwood is in his 11th year on the Lady Vol staff and in his 16th year of service to the University of Tennessee.
-He has worked alongside UT Head Coach Holly Warlick since July 2, 2004, when became the just the ninth assistant coach ever to serve under Pat Summitt at UT.
+He has worked alongside UT Head Coach Holly Warlick since July 2, 2004, when he became just the ninth assistant coach ever to serve under Pat Summitt at UT.

 Four of Lockwood's pupils at Tennessee have developed into first-round picks in the WNBA Draft, including 2013 WNBA MVP and WNBA All-Star Game MVP Candace Parker, the No. 1 overall selection in 2008 by Los Angeles.
 The other first-rounders are current WNBA All-Star Glory Johnson (No. 4, Tulsa, 2012), Kelley Cain (No. 7, New York, 2012) and Tye'sha Fluker (No. 10, Charlotte, 2006).
 Two others were drafted, including 2008 WNBA All-Rookie Team member Nicky Anosike (2nd Rd., Los Angeles, No. 16, 2008) and Vicki Baugh (3rd Rd., Tulsa, No. 25, 2012).

 In addition to Harrison in his current group, he helped Bashaara Graves blossom into a first-team All-SEC selection in 2012-13 and the SEC Freshman of the Year.
 During summer 2013, she helped the USA team win a gold medal at the FIBA U19 World Championships.
 Lockwood also is responsible for the future development of 6-foot-6 Mercedes Russell, the nation's number-one recruit in 2013.

 Prior to joining the Lady Vol staff, Lockwood held the position of men's head coach at Saginaw Valley State University (Michigan) from 1998-2004.
 The Bay City, Mich., native returned to the Great Lakes Intercollegiate Athletic Conference after serving a year as assistant coach at Central Michigan University.